Sarthak-100/JourneyTracker/README.md

 ### Usage

 1. **Tracking Your Journey**:
-   - Start tracking your journey by clicking the "Start Journey" button.
    - Mark stops as reached by clicking the "Next Stop Reached" button.
-   - Switch between kilometers and miles by clicking the "Switch Units" button.
+   - Switch between kilometers and miles by clicking the "Switch to Unit" button.

 2. **Viewing Progress**:
-   - Track your progress on the map and see your current location and the remaining stops on your route.
+   - Track your progress and see your current location and the remaining stops on your route.
    - View the total distance covered and the distance left to travel.

 ## Technologies Used